Fluffernuttersandwich/Better7D2DbyFNS/README.md

 "But why?!" you ask?
 Because Wabbajack will compare the hash files of your base game files to it's vanilla base game hash values, and if they are off, it might cause errors in installing your ModList.

-**It's always considered best practice to use a fresh clean vanilla install for any Overhaul ModPack**
+**It's always considered best practice to use a fresh clean vanilla install for _any_ Overhaul ModPack**

-... examples of you molesting base game files include: adding a ReShade, SkipNews Mod, Skip TFP Loading Screen Mod, adding additional folders, making changes to vanilla folders/files, etc.
+... examples of you molesting base game files include: adding a ReShade, SkipNews Mod, Skip TFP Loading Screen Mod, adding additional folders, gfx tweaks, making changes to vanilla folders/files, etc.

-When in doubt, full uninstall/reinstall!
+**When in doubt, full uninstall/reinstall!**

 H. Best Practice for all PC Gaming, and especially Modding: